 Resources Recommended for IPM Practitioners The following list of texts on plant pest identification and management are highly recommended by course organizers.
 Ordering and cost information are provided below for attendees who may wish to add these excellent references to their personal libraries.

-Managing Insects and Mites on Woody Plants: an IPM Approach, 3rd Edition By John A. Davidson, PhD and Michael J. Raupp, PhD This resource is the definitive source for managing insects and mites on woody plants.
+Managing Insects and Mites on Woody Plants: an IPM Approach, 3rd Edition (Note: This book will be provided to all short course attendees at no additional cost.)
+By John A. Davidson, PhD and Michael J. Raupp, PhD This resource is the definitive source for managing insects and mites on woody plants.
 Quickly identify and research more than 145 different pests.
 246 color photos.
-View details at https://www.tcia.org/TCIA/Shop/TCIA%20Item_Detail.aspx?iProductCode=BKIMWP3&Category $47.49 ($31.99 for TCIA members) plus shipping & handling.
-Available from Tree Care Industry Association: 1-800-733-2622 or online at link above Students can receive an additional 20% discount ordering by phone and mentioning you are with the University of Maryland
+View details at https://www.tcia.org/TCIA/Shop/TCIA%20Item_Detail.aspx?iProductCode=BKIMWP3&Category

-Pest Resistant Trees and Shrubs: A Fresh Approach to Selecting Common Woody Landscape Plants (2006, updated 2016) By Deborah Smith-Fiola Questions/inquiries may be emailed to landscapeipm@gmail.com $10.95 plus $4.00 shipping, available by written request with check or money order only, payable to: Landscape IPM Enterprises 5214 Hollow Tree Lane Keedysville, MD 21756
+Pest Resistant Trees and Shrubs: A Fresh Approach to Selecting Common Woody Landscape Plants (2006, updated 2016) By Deborah Smith-Fiola Questions/inquiries may be emailed to [email protected] $13.50 with shipping, available by written request with check or money order only, payable to: Landscape IPM Enterprises 5214 Hollow Tree Lane Keedysville, MD 21756

 SPEAKERS